centreon/centreon-documentation/versioned_docs/version-24.04/resources/glossary.md

 ## Pack

-The pack holds the information related to the services that will be controlled, their alert thresholds and the command lines required to perform the checks.
-The pack allows a default configuration for the services but remains highly customizable.
+A pack contains the information related to the services that will be checked, their alert thresholds and the command lines required to perform the checks.
+The pack brings a default configuration but remains highly customizable.

 ## Performance data